montanariarthur/TargetCtrb/README.md

-The above codes are dependent on the following codes and datasets:
+The above codes are dependent on the following functions and datasets:

+- `closedloopsys` : Ordinary differential equations for a closed-loop system with functional observer-based feedback.
 - `spnull`,`sporth` :  Computes a sparse orthonormal basis for the null space and the range space of a matrix, respectively.
 - `maxmatch` : Finds the maximum matching of a bipartite graph.
-- `closedloopsys` : Ordinary differential equations for a closed-loop system with functional observer-based feedback.
 - `celegans.mat` : Adjacency matrix of the *C. elegans* neuronal network.